xc/xoverridefilter/readme.md

 -----------
 With this simple extension, you can define your business logic(a php class) with template override in override.ini, so business logic can be **easily and clearly** done in a pure php class instead of custom operator, complicated templating, or datatype.

+The initial idea came from pull request: https://github.com/ezsystems/ezpublish-legacy/pull/694 which is in eZ Publish 5.2 automatically.

 Small example:

 Definition in override.ini